Rickmsd/namemaker/README.md

 `stress_test(names, **kwargs)`:  Similar to sample, but instead of printing names, it runs NameSet.make_name until it fails to make a name, then prints info about how many names were made compared to the number of names in the training data.
 It probably isn't of much practical use, as most NameSets will generate thousands of names before failing.
 Its main purpose is to show that most training data can generate more than enough names for practical purposes, even when avoiding repeats.

+`validate_town(name)`:  (New in version 1.2) This is a prebuilt validation_func for town names.
+It prevents strange combinations of prepositions (like "on-upon"), misspellings like "-vill", and un-capitalized words in multi-word town names.
+Returns True if the name is OK, False otherwise.

 # Cookbook
-Here are some different uses of namemaker to provide an idea of how the inputs can be varied for different results.
+Here are some examples to show how namemaker's inputs can be varied for different results.
+Check out the example project to see namemaker used in a simple game.

 Planet names using the built-in Greek mythology data: